brunodpoliveira/Fallout1DemoAI/README.md

 - Add a zero-player mode
 - Add capabilities to the Director so that it may dynamically alter events, item placement, etc a la the director in Left 4 Dead
-- add logging system, with multiple lvls: debug, warn, error
+- add logging system, with multiple lvls: debug, warn, error and env detection: dev and prod
 - Implement a simple combat system:
 - Finally, code the Turn-based system: you can move, or you can shoot, NPCs move and shoot first, that's it. if an NPC and player are in range and no walls or obstacles are in between, that's a hit.